Yale researchers have captured what happens in the split second before the emergence of consciousness, a fundamental state of human life.

-When stimuli do not trigger consciousness, the visual cortex is activated but no wave is seen and data is not passed on.
-In the milliseconds when subjects become conscious of a stimulus and the wave begins, the visual cortex switches off — as does brain’s default mode, when the brain is idling and processing internal thoughts.
+When stimuli do not trigger consciousness, the visual cortex is activated, but no wave is seen, and data is not passed on.
+In the milliseconds, when subjects become conscious of a stimulus, and the wave begins, the visual cortex switches off — as does the brain’s default mode, when the brain is idling and processing internal thoughts.

 Author Dr. Hal Blumenfeld said, “It is a switch and wave network that allows the brain to concentrate on the stimuli undistracted.”

-Further, the Yale team surgically embedded sensors in the brains of subjects who while watching a movie was also shown flickering images of a face.
+Further, the Yale team surgically embedded sensors in the brains of subjects who, while watching a movie, were also shown flickering images of a face.

 The team recorded local changes in the visual cortex regardless of whether subjects reported seeing the faces.
 But widespread switch and wave-like electrical activity in the brain was striking and consistent only as subjects became consciously aware of the faces on the screen.

-Blumenfeld argues on limits on consciousness play a role in a host of maladies, from the coma, Alzheimer’s, attention deficit disorder, and schizophrenia.
+Blumenfeld argues that limits on consciousness play a role in a host of maladies, from coma, Alzheimer’s, attention deficit disorder, and schizophrenia.
 Consciousness is central to all human existence, whether sick or healthy.

 “Without consciousness, nothing else matters,” he said.
 “Our quality of life itself is tied to consciousness.”

-The study authors are Dr. Hal Blumenfeld, the Mark Loughridge and Michele Williams Professor of Neurology.
+The study authors are Dr. Hal Blumenfeld, Mark Loughridge, and Michele Williams, Professor of Neurology.

-This research published in the journal Cerebral Cortex.
+This research was published in the journal Cerebral Cortex.